All Products

 image

-On a multi-replica cluster instance, data is stored on data shards.
-Each data shard consists of a master node and multiple replica nodes.
-The master and replica nodes are deployed on different machines in an HA architecture.
-If the master node fails, the HA system performs a master-replica switchover to ensure high service availability.
+In a multi-replica cluster architecture, data is stored on data shards.
+Each data shard has a multi-replica configuration with nodes deployed on different machines to ensure high availability.
+If a master node fails, the system automatically performs a failover to maintain service availability.

 Read/write splitting architecture